northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.md

 ## I just need my class to access Open OnDemand.
 How do I request that?

 Open OnDemand is a web portal that lets you access the resources on the cluster through an easy-to-navigate web browser interface.
 As outlined above, you request course access like you would access the cluster.
-Please specify that you’d like your course to be on Open OnDemand for your students, in addition to the information we request above.

 ## I'd like my class to use specific resources on the cluster.
 Can you create a reservation on the cluster for my class?

-We often create a reservation on the cluster for your class for specific hardware resources.
-For example, if your course assignments require GPUs or nodes with a large amount of memory, we can create a reservation on specific nodes that only your class can access for the course duration.
-However, the cluster is a shared resource, so we ask that you test out your assignments on the cluster so that you are requesting an appropriate amount of resources for your class.
-We can always increase your reservation if a class needs more resources due to higher-than-expected use.
-But, if a reservation is not being used to capacity, we will ask you to review the need for the requested resources and adjust the reservation accordingly.
-We understand that sometimes it takes time to determine precisely your resource needs.
-Still, we do need to keep a reservation to a reasonable limit to keep the shared resources available to all users.
+We have dedicated partitions for courses, which provide CPU (--partition="courses") and GPU (--partition="courses-gpu") resources.
+We no longer create reservations for each course.
+However, please let us know if you think your course may require additional resources other than those provided via the courses partitions.
+We allocate the resources for the classroom partitions each term based on need as described by the instructor.

 ## How long do my students have access to the cluster?